|

 this regard, I am interested in examining how modern cultural inputs interact

-looks at mating.
-Considerations of mating are central to reproduction, and
+research looks at mating.
+Considerations of mating are central to

-thus, evolutionarily important.
-As such, mating permeates the affect,
+reproduction, and thus, evolutionarily important.
+As such, mating permeates

-cognitions, and behaviors of people in all cultures.
-So, it is a great area
+the affect, cognitions, and behaviors of people in all cultures.
+So, it is a

-to analyze (plus it is never dull).
-Nevertheless, an important aspect of my
+great area to analyze (plus it is never dull).
+Nevertheless, an important

-research is that the tools that are developed in my lab can be applied
+aspect of my research is that the tools that are developed in my lab can be

-rewardingly to investigate other domains of social and business life.
-If you
+applied rewardingly to investigate other domains of social and business life.

-work in mating or in any other area, chances are that these methods can be
+If you work in mating or in any other area, chances are that these methods

 welcome new collaborators to contact me. |